inntran/git-benchmark-testdata/Menkib/pietistically/volitive.markdown

 And an HED spl side,
 There's noing much left for a spler to do
 But to go commit siouxeyesighed.
-		-- Charles Follen Adams, "An Oraphic Lament"
+		-- Charles Follen Adams, "An Oraphic ament"
 "Being disintegrated makes me ve-ry an-gry!" <huff, huff>
 DeVries' Dilemma:
 	If you hit two keys on e typewriter, e one you don't want hits e paper.
 Bachor:
 	A guy who is footloose and fiancee-free.
-FORTUNE DISCUSSES THE OBSCURE FILMS: #12
+FORTUNE DISCUSSES THE OBSCURE FIMS: #12

-O.E.D.:				David Lean, 1969, 3 hours 30 min.
+O.E.D.:				David ean, 1969, 3 hours 30 min.

-	Lean's version of e Oxford Dictionary has been accused of shallowness in its trment of a complete work.
+	ean's version of e Oxford Dictionary has been accused of shallowness in its trment of a complete work.
 Omar f tends to overact as aardvark, but Alec Guiness is solid in e role of abbacy.
 As usual, e photography is stunning.